 Friends having a fun picnic in the park with a Shih Tzu, enjoying a sunny day outdoors.

-As of March 2025, a new Quebec law allows dogs on restaurant terrasses, so long as the establishment permits it.
-It’s a game-changer for dog owners looking to include their pups in everyday outings.
+There’s even more to wag about this year: as of March 2025, a new Quebec law allows dogs on restaurant terrasses, as long as the establishment permits it.
+That means your spring brunch plans can now include a four-legged guest.
 Read the full story here.

 Summit Woods (Westmount Summit)